sihyun-ahn/CS453-KGA/README.md

 ### Debug

 -   Open a `JavaScript Debug Terminal` in Visual Studio Code
 -   Put a breakpoint in your script
 -   Launch the script

+## Responsible AI Transparency Note

+Please reference [RESPONSIBLE_AI_TRANSPARENCY_NOTE.md](./RESPONSIBLE_AI_TRANSPARENCY_NOTE.md) for more information.

 ## Contributing